What It's Like To Clean Hospitals In The Coronavirus Pandemic

 Why is there such an increase in contract cleaning work under coronavirus?

 "So many companies have fired their employees as a result of the crisis.
-Now they have no one to do their janitorial work, so they’re turning to contracted companies.
+Now, they have no one to do their janitorial work, so they’re turning to contracted companies.
 It’s created a kind of black market in cleaning work.
 They get jobs to sanitize school cafeterias, grocery stores, hospitals, and courthouses, and they send out texts and gather up a crew and pay us $10 an hour in cash.
-That’s not even the minimum wage in Colorado [Ed. note: That's $12 an hour.], which is why the work of the National Domestic Workers Alliance (NDWA) and my local affiliate Centro Humanitario is so important to make sure domestic workers are getting fair wages."
+That’s not even the minimum wage in Colorado [Ed. note: That's $12 an hour.], which is why the work of the National Domestic Workers Alliance (NDWA) and my local affiliate Centro Humanitario is so important to make sure domestic workers are getting fair wages.

+"If you pick up other workers and bring them with you, you’ll be paid an extra $2 an hour, but then you could be exposing yourself to coronavirus by having people you don’t know in your car.
+They are exploiting the cleaning workers, but what can we say or do?
+We need the money to take care of and feed our families."

 Do you feel safe continuing to work?
 Does the company you work for take any safety precautions?